aphalo/gginnards/README.md

 ## Statistics

-Statistics that echo their data input to the R console and/or plot aim at easing debugging during development of new geoms and statistics.
-The should help those learning how ggplot layers work.
+Statistics that echo their data input to the R console aim at easing debugging during development of new geoms and statistics.
+They will also help those learning how ggplot grouping, panels and layers work.

 ## Manipulation of layers

-A set of functions layestates the manipulation of layers in ggplot objects, allowing deletion of any existing layer, insertion of new layers at any position, and reordering of the existing layers.
+A set of functions easy the manipulation of layers in ggplot objects, allowing deletion of any existing layer, insertion of new layers at any position, and reordering of the existing layers.

 ## Manipulation of embedded data